Prison Workouts: The No Equipment Way to Transform Your Body

 The prison workout is a concept as old as society.
 We’ve always had prisons, and prisoners have always had to occupy themselves.
 It wasn’t until recently that we realized how powerful it can be to just sit in a room and exercise for years at a time.

+Before starting any routine, it’s important to include a proper warm up with light cardio and stretching to prepare your muscles and reduce the risk of injury.
 If you’re serious about building fitness, you get it in when, where, and how you can.
 Prison workouts use calisthenics to make your workouts more reliable, so you can always get something done.
+Popular bodyweight exercises like squats, lunges, and burpees are often included to improve strength and conditioning.
+These routines often incorporate high rep ranges to induce muscle growth, making them effective for building both strength and endurance.
 This is perfect when you’re in a pinch and life doesn’t make it easy to get your ‘favorite’ exercise done.

 Why Are We Talking About Prison Workouts?